giantswarm/gitops-template/docs/add_app_template.md

     --user-secret ${APP_USER_VALUES}
     ```

-    Reference [the App Configuration](https://docs.giantswarm.io/app-platform/app-configuration/) for more details of how
+    Reference [the App Configuration](https://docs.giantswarm.io/app-platform/app-configuration/) for more details about
-    to properly create respective ConfigMaps or Secrets.
+    how to properly create respective ConfigMaps or Secrets.

-1. (optional) If you want to provide a default config, we're using the `kustomize`'s feature of ConfigMap generator.
+    If you want to provide a default config, we're using the `kustomize`'s feature of ConfigMap generator.
     This allows us to use pure YAML file for the configuration, without the wrapping into ConfigMap.
 Still, for Secrets
     we need to encrypt them as a Secret object and the generator approach won't work.
 Refer our [adding App](./add_appcr.md)
     docs to check how to add and encrypt a Secret.
 For configuration that can be used as a ConfigMap, just add the content
     to a `default_config.yaml` file.

 1. Add the `kustomization.yaml` file, adding an optional Secret as a resource and a ConfigMapGenerator for plain text config: